Kiranjith83/SA/SA.md

   - Lifecycle Management (Moves to different Tier of storage).
   - Versioning
   - Encryption
+    - At rest
+      - Server side encryption.
+         - SSE-S3
+         - SSE-KMS
+         - SSE-C
+      - Client side encryption.
+        - Encrypt and upload to S3.
+    - At transit
   - MFA for Delete.
   - Secure using ACL and Bucket policy.
+  - Charge:
+    - Based on storage
+    - Based on number of requests.
+    - Charged on Storage management.
+    - Data transfer pricing.
+    - Transfer acceleration.
+    - Cross region replication.
+  - 0 to 5 TB file size and Unlimited storage.

 # Subnetting.